Boost Sleeping Bags Warmth

 Judging a sleeping bag’s temperature value by looking only at its temperature rating is strongly discouraged.
 Temperature ratings are nothing more than a rough guide and should only be used as a starting point.
 Also, one company’s temperature rating has no bearing or relationship to another company’s rating system and some company’s stated rating is literally dangerous.

 * 200-300g (1+ season/ +5/0°C).
-High quality down and construction will allow this weight of bag to be used in mild spring and autumn conditions if used within a tent by a fit, well-fed and dressed sleeper.
+High quality down and construction will allow this weight of the bag to be used in mild spring and autumn conditions if used within a tent by a fit, well-fed and dressed sleeper.
 A common marathon weight bag. * 350-550g (2+ season/ 0/-5°C).
 Performing a similar role as the bag above but with a little more range for not too much more weight.
 A good summer weight bag for a cold sleeper.
-With a well-dressed and high metabolism sleeper this weight bag can be used into the winter although don’t expect to be fully comfortable.
-A good summer Alpine weight bag or three season ultra lightweight backpacking bag. * 600-800g (3+ season -5/-15°C).
-A good all round sleeping bag, suitable for four season use within a tent.
-A fully dressed climber can use this bag in the open in high mountain conditions comfortably and this weight of bag is used by most expedition climbers. * 900-1,200g (4+ season -15°C to very cold indeed).
-Expedition weight and suitable for four season mountain use and a popular weight for sleepers who don’t want to wear clothes in their bag or want total warmth whatever the weather (1,000g of standard quality fill).
+With a well-dressed and high metabolism sleeper, this weight bag can be used into the winter although don’t expect to be fully comfortable.
+A good summer Alpine weight bag or three-season ultra-lightweight backpacking bag. * 600-800g (3+ season -5/-15°C).
+A good all-round sleeping bag, suitable for four-season use within a tent.
+A fully dressed climber can use this bag in the open in high mountain conditions comfortably and this weight of sleeping bag is used by most expedition climbers. * 900-1,200g (4+ season -15°C to very cold indeed).
+Expedition weight and suitable for four-season mountain use and a popular weight for sleepers who don’t want to wear clothes in their bag or want total warmth whatever the weather (1,000g of standard quality fill).

 Fuelling the fire

 The lesson is that scrimping on fuel is a false economy if you want to stay warm.
 Fuel the fire and you can get away with a lighter bag.
-Fats are what you’re after as they produce heat due to inefficiency in digestion.
-On cold routes I now carry a small Nalgene bottle full of olive oil and also take nuts (pine nuts are great things to add to any meal) and cheese.
+Fats are what you’re after as they produce heat due to inefficient digestion.
+On cold routes, I now carry a small Nalgene bottle full of olive oil and also take nuts (pine nuts are great things to add to any meal) and cheese.

 Let the down do its job